-- A. The Non-canonical Books: After the first century there were many apocryphal gospels, letters and prophecies written that were not canonical: 1 and 2 Clement, Didache, Epistle of Barnabas, Shepherd of Hermas, Gospel of Thomas, Gospel of Hebrews, Apocalypse of Peter, etc. NOTE: Some in the early church did think some of these books to be canonical, but they lost out because they did not meet the internal and external tests of canonicity. - B. Tests of Canonicity: There were four things which aided in the determination of which books should be accepted as canonical: - 1.
-Inspiration: This was the ultimate test; that is, could it meet the inherent test of inspiration? - 2.
-Apostolicity: Was the book written by an Apostle or by one who was closely associated with an Apostle (the gospels of Luke and Mark were accepted as canonical because of their close relationship to the Apostles)? - 3.
-Contents: Were the contents of the book doctrinally accurate and of a spiritual character? - 4.
-Universality: did the church universally receive the book?
+- A. The Non-canonical books: After the first century there were many apocryphal gospels, letters and prophecies written that were not canonical: I and II Clement, Didache, Epistle of Barnabas, Shepherd of Hermas, Gospel of Thomas, Gospel of Hebrews, Apocalypse of Peter, etc. NOTE: Some in the early church did think some of these books to be canonical but they lost out because they did not meet the internal and external tests of canonicity. - B. Tests of Canonicity: There were four things which aided in the determination of which books should be accepted as canonical: (1) Inspiration: This was the ultimate test; that is, could it meet the inherent test of inspiration; (2) Apostolicity: was the book written by an Apostle or by one who was closely associated with an Apostle (the gospels of Luke and Mark were accepted as canonical because of their close relationship to the Apostles); (3) Contents: were the contents of the book doctrinally accurate and of a spiritual character; and (4) Universality: was the book universally received by the Church?

-I. DEVELOPMENT OF THE CANON
+VII.
+DEVELOPMENT OF THE CANON